Last Updated on 2 weeks ago by Christopher Jan Benitez

 How Grammarly’s Plans Have Changed

-For those of you who remember the old system, here’s what happened:
+For those of you who remember the old system, here is what happened:

 | Old Plan Name | New Plan Name |